evgenyneu/evgenii.com/blog/_posts/2020-08-01-two-galaxies.md

 $$U_T = 4.7 \times 10^{13} \ \text{s}.$$

-This is a very large number, let's convert it to years, using the fact that there are 3600 seconds in one hour, 24 hours in one dat, and 365 days in a typical year:
+This is a very large number, let's convert it to years, using the fact that there are 3600 seconds in one hour, 24 hours in one day, and 365 days in a typical year:

 $$
 \begin{aligned}